top of page

 A handcrafted miniature raft constructed from natural materials glides through icy puddles, showcasing a small mast ready for a tiny voyage.

 There is a specific joy in "Melting Season."
-The world is wet.
-Puddles are everywhere.
-While traditional bark boats require carving tools, the "Twig Raft" is accessible to everyone.
-It is a lesson in engineering for little hands: How do we make heavy sticks float?
+Puddles everywhere.
+While bark boats require tools, the Twig Raft teaches engineering for tiny hands: How do heavy sticks float?
+A ritual of observation, balance, and natural materials.

 A child crouches by a puddle, deeply engrossed in guiding a handcrafted wooden boat through the meltwater, surrounded by muddy terrain and lingering snow piles.